Meg White: Public image

-In a 2024 Euronews article, Jonny Walfisz likened White to Ringo Starr of the Beatles, calling her a "sheer genius of a drummer" who, like Starr, had a deceptively simple style which showed creativity through minimalism to best support each song.
-Erica Banas at WRAT called her "Rock's Favorite Recluse" in 2024, quipping that "No other drummer can rattle a rearview mirror quite like Meg White".
-Also in 2024, writers at Consequence of Sound concluded her "minimalistic style was the perfect counter to Jack's shredding, a primal dynamic that gave their tunes that definitive garage stomp. [...]
+Since then, White has often been praised for her "primal" style.
+Writers of The Guardian observed that, as a public figure, she "was often treated so poorly" and "got a raw deal during her White Stripes days."
+She has chosen not to do solo interviews, though a journalist for Elle was able to communicate through her friends in 2023.
+In a 2024 Euronews article, Jonny Walfisz likened White to Ringo Starr of the Beatles, calling her a "sheer genius of a drummer" who, like Starr, showed creativity through minimalism to best support each song.
+Writers at Consequence of Sound concluded in 2024 that her "minimalistic style was the perfect counter to Jack's shredding, a primal dynamic that gave their tunes that definitive garage stomp. [...]
 Meg provided the feel."
-In 2025, while profiling the White Stripes, the Rock and Roll Hall of Fame wrote, "Meg's drumming is raw, powerful, and perfectly suited to the band's sound – embracing a primal, minimalist approach that gives the music its pulse and urgency, her pounding beats are the backbone of the band’s signature style."
+In 2025, the Rock and Roll Hall of Fame wrote that "Meg's drumming is raw, powerful, and perfectly suited to the band's sound – embracing a primal, minimalist approach that gives the music its pulse and urgency, her pounding beats are the backbone of the band’s signature style."